MTM Enterprises: History

+MTM performed poorly after TVS acquired it.
+The latter put the former up for sale, but could not find a buyer willing to pay more than $70 million.
 After TVS lost its franchise to broadcast on the ITV network to Meridian Broadcasting, a number of American companies (and to a lesser extent, Meridian) were interested in acquiring MTM, with Pat Robertson's International Family Entertainment making the first offer.
 A small number of shareholders, including Julian Tregar, rejected the offer from IFE.
 In November, TCW Capital made a bid, but withdrew it a few weeks later after reviewing the accounts of TVS.
 IFE increased its offer to £45.3 million, but continued to be opposed by Julian Tregar, who blocked the deal on technical grounds, alleging that the offer was too low.
 IFE finally increased the offer to appease the remaining shareholders, and on January 23, 1993, their offer of £56.5 million was finally accepted.
 The deal went into effect on February 1, 1993 (the month after Meridian began its first broadcast).

 In 1995, Michael Ogiens, formerly running CBS, as well as his production company Ogiens/Kane Company, joined MTM to serve as president of the company in hopes that MTM would be restored to its independent production glory.
 The following year, Josh Kane, fellow partner of the Ogiens/Kane Company joined MTM as vice president for the East Coast offices.
 In 1997, MTM hit layoffs at the syndication unit after the cancellation of the show The Cape.

 In 1997, International Family Entertainment was sold to News Corporation, and folded into its subsidiary Fox Kids Worldwide, eventually renamed to Fox Family Worldwide (a joint venture between Fox and Saban Entertainment).
 MTM's library assets however, were transferred over to 20th Television who retained them, even after Fox Family Worldwide was sold to The Walt Disney Company in 2001.
 Until then, The Pretender and Good News were the last surviving shows to be produced by MTM, as 20th Century Fox Television inherited both shows in 1997 (when News Corporation purchased MTM) and 1998 (when MTM ceased operations) respectively.
 MTM's library became property of Disney following its acquisition of 20th Century Fox in 2019.
 Disney holds the rights of most of MTM's shows.